nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 In case you have the same directory structure on your project and nobackup directories, be careful when archiving data from both.
-They will be merged in the nearline file system.
-Further, when retrieving data from nearline, keep in mind that the directory structure up to your projectID will be retrieved:
+They will be merged in the Nearline file system.
+Further, when retrieving data from Nearline, keep in mind that the directory structure up to your projectID will be retrieved:

 ![librarian\_get\_put.jpeg](https://support.nesi.org.nz/hc/article_attachments/360002703556/librarian_get_put.jpeg)